 What age should a kid have a phone?

 One study has concluded that the average age that kids should be allowed to have a cell phone is between 12 and 13.
 However, every child is different, and so are the circumstances that parents need to take into account when making a decision about whether or not to get their kid a phone.
-Your child may want a gaming cell phone, but if you don’t want them to spend all of their time playing games, you shouldn’t get them that kind of a device.
+Some children may want a gaming cell phone, others prefer smartphones for music, it all comes down. to personal preference.

 Before you decide to buy your kids a phone, it’s important to ask yourself whether they really need it, if they are responsible enough to keep a phone, and whether they understand all the possible safety issues.
 Then make your decision accordingly.